Home

 Maintaining Pay Raise Comparability

 A quick look at this list and others like it show the wide range in year-over-year pay raises among the military community.
-MOAA has fought to ensure those who serve get what they’ve earned, and has been part of efforts in recent years to secure the largest raise in a decade.
+MOAA has fought to ensure those who serve get what they’ve earned, and was part of efforts in recent years to secure the largest raise in a decade.

 This work hasn’t always broken records, but it’s proceeded, largely with success, toward a goal of pairing raises with the Employment Cost Index (ECI), a metric that, by statute, links military pay increases with civilian economic indicators.
 The basic pay raise has not dipped below ECI since FY 2016.